 Your answer should highlight your understanding and communication skills.
 Avoid blaming patients or coworkers or talking negatively in any way.

-Good Example
+Example Answer

 “I approach difficult patients by taking the time to listen and address their concerns.
-By responding emphatically and understanding how they feel, I help reduce their frustrations.
+By responding empathetically and understanding how they feel, I help reduce their frustrations.
 For instance, I once had an exasperated patient upset about their appointment delay.
 I briefly reassured them and kept providing regular updates, easing their frustration.”

 #6.
 Have you ever had a conflict with a colleague?
 How did you resolve the situation?